rabix/composer/README.md

 ### Adding local folders

-Local directories can be added to the cottontail workspace by clicking the plus icon next to Local Files, which will open the native file picker.
+Local directories can be added to the ct-cottontail workspace by clicking the plus icon next to Local Files, which will open the native file picker.

 ![Adding Local Folders](http://i.imgur.com/jNAnyQe.png)